dedotdev/utilities/packages/chain-specs/README.md

 This package provides optimized chain specs with full ESM and CommonJS support via subpath exports, allowing you to import individual network specifications on-demand.

+This package is a fork of [@substrate/connect-known-chains](https://github.com/paritytech/substrate-connect/tree/main/packages/connect-known-chains) with customizations!

 ## Installation

 ```bash